What it does: A Corporate law firm. One of the 10 largest firms in Australia by size.

 We work closely with and are retained regularly by ASX Top 200 corporations, ASX Listed corporations, large and medium private corporations and Government enterprises, and we provide regular representation to the Australian interests of major global foreign corporations.
 Their industry coverage includes banking and finance, construction, private equity, property development, oil & gas, telecommunications, aviation, agricultural investment, healthcare, life sciences, mining and transport & logistics.

 We run summer clerkships and graduate programs in all of our offices.
 These are designed to ensure that you quickly become a part of our team when you arrive, getting involved in high quality work and working closely with your experienced colleagues, including partners, to learn and develop your skills in a collaborative and supportive environment.

 What are we looking for in a potential employee?

-We are looking for hard-working and motivated law students who have excelled academically, are client focused, commercially minded, work well in a team environment and are enthusiastic about growing their career with a growing law firm.
-We are especially keen to talk to students who have an additional technical degree!
+We are looking for hard-working and motivated law students who have excelled academically, are customer focused, commercially minded, work well in a team environment and are enthusiastic about growing their career with a dynamic law firm.
+We are especially keen to talk to students who have an additional technical degree.

 Developing your skills to set you up for a bright future

-We will dedicate significant time to your development as an up and coming lawyer in our team: an investment in you is an investment in our future, and the future of our valued clients.
+We will dedicate time to your development as an up-and-coming lawyer in our team: an investment in you is an investment in our future, and the future of our valued clients.

-You will find that all of our partners and staff are approachable and always happy to share their knowledge and experience with you.
-You will have access to a supervising partner, a mentor, and a buddy, to help you navigate through the transition from University to work and begin to build your chosen career.
-We encourage our clerks, graduates and trainees to get as much exposure to different practice areas and ways of working as they can – this is a reflection of how we work as a wider organisation; a fully integrated, cohesive, national team."
+Our partners and staff are approachable and happy to share their knowledge and experience with you.
+We encourage our clerks and graduates to get as much exposure to different practice areas and ways of working as they can – this is a reflection of how we work as a wider organisation; a fully integrated, cohesive, national team."